Steven Page: Personal life

 Page was born to an Ashkenazi Jewish mother and a father of Anglo Protestant background.
 Although Page's father, Victor, converted to Judaism to appease Page's mother's religious grandparents, her grandparents disowned him nonetheless.
 His mother's Jewish background was the subject of an episode of a CBC genealogy program called Who Do You Think You Are?

 Page has been married twice.
 His first wife was Toronto musician and teacher Carolyn Ricketts, whom he wed on December 28, 1993.
 The two separated in February 2007 and divorced in 2009.
 They have three sons.

 Page was arrested for cocaine possession on July 18, 2008.
 He was found guilty of possession and ordered to drug treatment and to stay clean for six months.

 Page purchased a house in Fayetteville, New York with then-girlfriend Christine Benedicto in 2009, and split his time between there and Toronto, where his children reside.
 The couple married on July 23, 2011, and spent their honeymoon in Paris.

 Page stated publicly in 2011 that he suffers from bipolar disorder.
 He said that he has gone through periods of self-medicating to relieve the symptoms.
-Since leaving Barenaked Ladies, he has been able to focus more on managing and treating his illness and has cited his sons as being his source of strength for keeping healthy and continuing treatment.
+After leaving Barenaked Ladies, he focused more on managing and treating his illness and cited his sons as being his source of strength for keeping healthy and continuing treatment.

 Other activities and interests

 As of August 31, 2008, Page was a member of the marketing and events committee for World Wildlife Fund Canada.

-As of July 2007, Page was a member of the WindShare co-op that built/owns the wind turbine at Exhibition Place in downtown Toronto.
+As of July 2007, he was a member of WindShare, a cooperative that built/owns the wind turbine at Exhibition Place in downtown Toronto.

 In 2013, Page made a cameo appearance on the How I Met Your Mother episode "P.S.
 I Love You".

 Page has also been a contestant on the Canadian game show Bumper Stumpers.